What Is Asbestosis?

 Advanced Asbestosis Symptoms

 When the lungs deliver insufficient oxygen to the blood, a symptom called “clubbing” may arise.
-The tips of the toes and fingers appear wider and rounder than normal.
-This symptom may appear early in disease progression for some patients.
+Clubbing causes the tips of the toes and fingers to be broader and rounder than usual.
+This symptom may occur early in disease progression for some patients.

 Asbestosis takes less time to develop than asbestos-related cancer.
 An asbestosis diagnosis signals a risk of developing lung cancer or mesothelioma in the future.